 This hospital is not Svami's.
 It belongs to all of you.
 This hospital was established with the noble aim of serving suffering humanity.
 Besides excellent equipment of the highest quality, we have here the most modern facilities for medical and surgical treatment and, above all, a team of dedicated doctors and other staff who render selfless service with a smile.
 The construction of the hospital was completed in an incredibly short period of five months.
 The construction of a hospital of this magnitude might have taken even ten years if the Government had taken up the work.
 When I announced on 23rd November 1990, that this hospital will function from 22nd November 1991, many eyebrows were raised, doubting the possibility of the date being kept up.
 But it became an accomplished fact as willed by Svami.

 Devotion and selfless service of doctors

-To cite an example of the spirit of dedication of the staff, yesterday while Svaami was returning from the hospital, nurses who had done hard and strenuous work for more than three days were found walking on the road and on enquiry it was learnt that their bus broke down and they decided to trek the long distance back to the Mandhir on foot.
-Svaami asked them to wait there and arranged for a relief bus to pick them up.
-The relationship between Svaami and. devotees is heart to heart based on love.
+To cite an example of the spirit of dedication of the staff, yesterday while Svami was returning from the hospital, nurses who had done hard and strenuous work for more than three days were found walking on the road and on enquiry it was learnt that their bus broke down and they decided to trek the long distance back to the Mandhir on foot.
+Svami asked them to wait there and arranged for a relief bus to pick them up.
+The relationship between Svami and. devotees is heart to heart based on love.